 In this type of fitting both coolant streams (red arrows) sees the same resistances as the streams are combined into one pipe. (big red arrow).
 Finally the two coolant hoses from the thermostat to the "Y" fitting should be kept as close to equal as possible to minimize pressure differential between cylinder banks.

-In conclusion, a proper conversion to a single pass radiator should have the following.
+In conclusion, a proper conversion to a single pass cross flow radiator should have the following.

 1) Custom made radiator with 2 inch I.D. inlet and outlet.